 2002: When membership grew to 400, the group moved to Main Street Theater.

-2004: FAS became an affiliate of the World Affairs Councils of America. now named World Affairs Council of Hilton Head, it incorporated as a non-profit 501(c)(3) organization.
+2004: FAS became an affiliate of the World Affairs Councils of America.
+Changed the name to World Affairs Council of Hilton Head, and incorporated as a non-profit 501(c)(3) organization.

 2006: WACHH had a membership of 400, with a wait list of 400, limited by the size of the venue.